man in black jacket singing on stage

 Royal Conservatoire of Scotland

 Location: Glasgow, Scotland.
-This is the perfect place for Scottish actors to make links with the rich local industry, as well as get globally recognised training.
+This is the perfect place for Scottish actors to make links with the rich local industry, as well as get globally recognized training.

 • Recorded media is included throughout the course, being included in every year of study.

-• You will study both plenty of classical work suck as Shakespeare as well as work on new writing.
+• You will study both plenty of classical work such as Shakespeare as well as work on new writing.

 • There is an entire unit on collaboration and devised work, perfect for those who want to make their own work.

-• The movement study is a little different to other schools, with a focus on Lecoq movement while also including acrobatics and dance.
+• The movement study is a little different from other schools, with a focus on Lecoq movement while also including acrobatics and dance.

 • Specifically uses Nadine George voice work, which is based on Cicely Berry‘s work.